Transit Mobile Application for Atlanta's MARTA

 One for safety.

-But as history has shown and our research will show, users need one single source of information in this already confusing process of navigation.
+But as history has shown users need one single source of information for easier navigation.

 Therefore, the team set out on a journey to solve the following problem statement: